 A detailed examination of the participants in American courts and the procedures encountered by litigants at different stages in the judicial hierarchy.
 Among the topics covered are the role of juries and grand juries, plea bargaining, and the manner in which judges attempt to decide cases.
 Prerequisite: POL 101 or POL 102 or POL 221.
 Offered Occasionally.

 Political Language and Communications

 A critical examination of the language of politics and power in American society, including how political language shapes perceptions and understandings about government and politics; deception as a method of governance; symbolism, ideology, popular political culture and campaign rhetoric as sources of political power.
 Prerequisite: POL 101 or POL 102.
-Offered Annually.
+Offered Occasionally.

 POL 308 Cr.3

 Interest Group Politics